 Discover Your Unique Talents with this Free Career Quiz

 People tend to think that if it is easy for them, then it is easy for everyone else too.
 This just isn’t so.
 You might think if it is this easy or fun, then you shouldn’t get paid for it.
 We tend to think that work is hard.
-We like to think that if we don’t sweat and struggle, we don’t deserve to get rewarded for it.
+We think that if we don’t sweat and struggle, we don’t deserve to get rewarded for it.
 Again, this just isn’t so.
 In fact, it is more often the opposite: the people who make the most money love what they do and have some natural ability that they have honed and developed with training and practice.

 If you don’t know what your special talent or gift is, interview your friends, family, and colleagues.
 They will tell you.
 It is really this easy.

 Try this free career quiz that will help you identify the ideal new career path:

 Ask at least five different friends, family members or colleagues the following questions.
 Take note of the answers (you can send it out via email to them, ask them over the phone or photocopy and distribute).

 - What do you think is my greatest strength?